jundalisay/sp/content/en/research/diogenes/lives/chapter-34.md

 Which lead to Proserpine’s infernal realms.

-VI.
-Heraclides says that Empedocles kept her corpse for 30 days, yet free from corruption.
+<sup>6</sup> Heraclides says that Empedocles kept her corpse for 30 days, yet free from corruption.
 From this, he called himself a physician and a prophet:

 Friends who the mighty citadel inhabit,
 Which crowns the golden waves of Acragas